DividoFinancialServices/divido-api-php/README.md

 ### Credit Request

-Initialite a new credit proposal
+Initiate a new credit proposal

-### Fulfillment
+### Activation

-Fulfill whole or part of application
+Activate whole or part of application

+### Cancellation

+Cancel a deactivated application

 ### Refund

-Refund part of application
+Refund a part or whole of an activated application

-### Cancellation

-Cancel an application

 ### List all applications

 Returns a list of your applications.
 The applications are returned sorted by creation date, with the most recently created applications appearing first.

 ### Retrieve an application

 Retrieves the details of an existing application.
 Supply the application ID and the API will return the corresponding application.

+### Reporting / List all payment batches

+Retrieves all payment batches.

+### Reporting / Retrieve records from a payment batch

+Retrieves the content of a payment batch.
+Supply the batch ID and the API will return all records.

 Change log
 ------------

+#### 2016-11-07

+- Added product amount for refund and activation

+#### 2016-11-02

+- Added product lines for refund and activation

+#### 2016-11-01

+- Renamed fulfillment to activation
+- Added reporting

+#### 2016-10-30

+- Added refunds, fulfillments, fulfillmentStatus to respones

+#### 2016-10-18

+- Removed Deal Calculator
+- Added new statuses
+- Changed the product dataset
+- Updated the responses from the API

 #### 2016-09-27